G-Node/nixpy/docs/source/install.rst

     sudo apt-get install libnix-dev

-If you want to use NIX on other distributions you have to compile and install NIX from source.
+If you want to use NIX on other distributions you have to compile and install NIX from source (:ref:`see below <build-nix-from-source>`).

 .. _PPA: https://launchpad.net/~gnode/+archive/ubuntu/nix